hulianyu/CVDD/README.md

 ## Simplest Demo

-- RUN Ncut_test.m to determine the optimal partition from varied partitions(produced by Normalized cuts).
+- RUN Ncut_test.m to determine the optimal partition from varied partitions (produced by Normalized cuts).

 `CVDD.m` includes Algorithm 1: CVDD in our paper.
 `Ncut_test.m` as an example includes Algorithm 2: CVDD-OP in our paper.
+'OP_CA' (in `Ncut_test.m`) shows the compared results.
+[Purity, CVDD, CVNN, WB, Silhouette, CH, DB, Dunn, S_Dbw, I]

 ### Parameters in CVDD